did:me Method Specification (v1)

 https://did-me.org/ns/did-me/v1

-These extensions allow did:me to support richer metadata while preserving DID Core compatibility and forward extensibility.
+These properties allow did:me to support richer metadata while preserving DID Core compatibility and forward extensibility.

 4.2 Encoding Preferences